Fox-in-a-Bag

 Grab the end of the antenna’s collection string and move to a location that provides the antenna’s hook with a clear path from its branch to the ground.

 Hold the string away from your body and pull firmly on the string with a constant force.
 Do not jerk on the string.
-Increase the tension until the antenna’s brass hook deforms enough that it slips from the branch and flies to the ground.
+Gradually increase the tension until the antenna’s brass hook deforms enough that it slips from the branch and flies to the ground.
 CAUTION: THE HOOK WILL COME FLYING OUT OF THE TREE LIKE A BAT OUT OF HELL – BE CAREFUL THAT NO ONE IS STANDING IN ITS TRAJECTORY!
 I can attest that, if care is not taken, the hook can be painful and leaves unsightly bruises.
 Eye protection is highly recommended.

 With the antenna safely on the ground, pick up its brass hook.
 Feel free to bend the hook back into a question mark so it is ready to deploy the next time.
 Then, starting at the hook end, wind the collection string around the fingers of one hand into a small coil of string.
 Then, firmly attach the string to the hook using the velcro strap wrapped tight (see image below).

 Holding the hook and string in one hand, and starting where the wire attaches to the hook, gently wind the antenna into a loose loop about the same diameter as the hook.
 Avoid kinks.
 If wound loosely and carefully, the antenna will be easy to deploy the next time it is used.
-When you reach the end (antenna plug), place the looped-up antenna into the white mesh bag, cinch it up, and put the bagged antenna into the black nylon bag.
+When you reach the end (antenna plug), place the coiled antenna into the white mesh bag, cinch it up, and put the bagged antenna into the black nylon bag.

 This is how a properly coiled antenna should look.
 It is ready to be slipped into its mesh bag (shown underneath).